ibm-cloud-docs/cephaas/block_storage_volume_sds_delete.md

 When you delete a Block Storage volume, that data immediately becomes inaccessible.

-## Deleting SDSaaS block volumes in the UI
+## Deleting block volumes in the UI
 {: #deleting-sds-block-volume-ui}
 {: ui}

 Deleting a Block Storage volume completely removes its data.
 The volume cannot be restored.

 You cannot delete an active Block Storage volume.
 To delete a volume, first unmap it from the host.
+{: note}

-To delete a volume, complete the following steps.
+To delete a single volume, complete the following steps.

 1. On the IBM Cloud console, navigate to **SDS as a Service > Block Storage > Volumes**.